kickstartDS/kickstartDS/packages/tools/docusaurus/docs/foundations/token/design-token/typo.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

 # Typography

 Typography is one of the main ways you surface content in products.
 We care about good defaults to provide you a clear hierarchy and contrasting styles in your typography scale.
+The Token can be found in `typo.json`.

 ## Core Token